piotrbaranski/piotrbaranski.github.io/README.md

-# Piotr Barański's visiting card website
+# Piotr Barański visiting card website

 This is my visiting card, where I will include some information about me and my journey to the magical front-end world.